kimiaameri/Protein_Active/README.md

 ####
 -----------------------------------------------------------------
 ## Pre-processing and variant analysis of the whole genome sequences.
-#### For variant analysis we built the "snpvariant environment" for bioinformatic tools we usein this step:
+#### For variant analysis we built the "snpvariant environment" for bioinformatic tools we use for this step:

 ## preprocessing step by step:
 ```bash